etienneschalk/scientific-data-viewer/FEATURE_FLAGS.md

 - **User Settings**: Apply to all workspaces
 - **Workspace Settings**: Apply only to the current workspace (stored in `.vscode/settings.json`)

-## Viewing Feature Flags
+## Viewing Settings

 ### Command Palette

 1. Open Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
 2. Type "Scientific Data Viewer: Show Feature Flags"
-3. Press Enter to view a detailed report of all feature flags
+3. Press Enter to view a detailed report of all current settings

 ### Extension Logs